 That was dumb.
 Why did I say that?
-Now she’s going to know we’re free.
-I thought, mad at myself for warning Tigala.
+Now she’s going to know we’re free, I thought, mad at myself for warning Tigala.

 “She might just tie us up again,” I said.
-Part of me wanted to help, but it was the part of me I had learned to suppress to keep myself safe.
+Part of me wanted to help, but it was the part of me I learned to suppress to keep myself safe.

-“We can’t just let her get eaten by that troll,” said Zef.
+“We can’t let her get eaten by that troll,” said Zef.